 - A desire to ‘fit in.’

-Teens, however, even with exceptional parents and a healthy home life are susceptible to peer pressure.
+Having well established all three above, however, won’t guarantee you immunity from peer pressure in the future.
+But, it will provide you with a strong sense of what your limits are and what you believe in.
+Meaning, even with exceptional parents and a healthy home life, teens can be susceptible to the effects of peer pressure.
 As life under parental rule begins to clash more and more, the need to develop a personal identity strengthens.
-As a result, teens join peer groups in an attempt to grow more independent.
+And, as a result, teens join peer groups in an attempt to grow more independent.
 “For teens, it becomes easier to relate to friends than to parents,” states All Psychology Careers.
 This ability to relate and connect to one another lays the groundwork for peer pressure of all types.

 The Effects of Peer Pressure

 Conforming to the group norms, demonstrating commitment, and showing loyalty are all characteristics of peer pressure.
 We change so we can fit in, have a sense of belonging, and foster our own identity development.
 We conform to doing things to explore interests, curiosity, and ideologies about how the world works.
 But, how does this affect us?
 And, what exactly are the effects of peer pressure?
 Well, contrary to popular belief, the potential effects go beyond the realms of sex and drugs.
 For example, it can affect us in many ways including:

 - Fashion choices.